jonlld/the-amazing-math-machine/notes.md

 - Retrieve and show leaderboard for current users on login screen DONE
 - Allow click on name to login DONE
 - Sort leaderboard DONE
-- Add a trophy marker to the best score TODO
+- Add a trophy marker to the best score DONE

 2. Game Choose screen!